-Revenues from the Auburn GGS are earned primarily from the Anchor Shippers.
-Revenues are also earned from third-party customers of the system to transport gas from the wellhead to the compression facility, and then to the delivery meter at Tennessee Gas Pipeline.
-The relative mix of Anchor Shipper gas and third-party gas is critical to the revenue and earnings of the Auburn GGS because the third-party gathering rate is only 25% of the Anchor Shipper rate.
-Third-party shippers must pay the gathering rate of the originating gathering system plus 25% of the Auburn GGS gathering rate.
+Revenues from the Auburn GGS are earned primarily from the Anchor Shippers with well pads located within the Auburn GGS system boundary.
+Revenues are also earned when natural gas originating in adjacent gathering systems flow into the Auburn GGS ("cross-flow gas") to the compression facility, and then to the delivery meter at Tennessee Gas Pipeline.
+The relative mix of Anchor Shipper gas and cross-flow gas is critical to the revenue and earnings of the Auburn GGS because the cross-flow gathering rate is only 25% of the Anchor Shipper rate.
+Shippers cross-flowing gas must pay the gathering rate of the originating gathering system plus 25% of the Auburn GGS gathering rate.
 The purpose of the reduced rate is to attract additional volumes that require delivery to Tennessee Gas Pipeline when there is spare capacity at the Auburn compression facility, or the "Auburn CF".
-Throughput at the Auburn CF has declined from 100.1 Bcf in 2018 to 66.2 Bcf in 2023, a decrease of 34%.
-However, Anchor Shipper gas as a percentage of total throughput has increased from 57% in 2018 to 74% in 2023.
-As a result of this shift toward a higher percentage of Anchor Shipper gas, as well as higher gathering rates charged, revenues for the gathering system have only declined 2% from 2018 to 2023.

 The Auburn GGS consists of approximately 44 miles of gathering pipelines, a small auxiliary compression facility and a main compression facility with three dehydration units and three Caterpillar 3612 compression units.
 At inception, the capacity of the Auburn CF was approximately 330,000 Mcf per day at a design suction pressure of 800 psig.
 The design suction pressure was subsequently reduced to 550 psig in June 2020 at the request of the Anchor Shippers.
 This request served to minimize throughput decline during a period of low pricing in which the drilling of new wells was undesirable.
-Operating at the lower design suction pressure also has the benefit of reducing hydrate occurrences in the system which can pose an operational hazard.
+The design suction pressure at the Auburn compression facility was reduced further from 550 psig to 450 psig in January 2025.
+Operating at the lower design suction pressure has the benefit of reducing hydrate occurrences in the system which can pose an operational hazard.
 The current system capacity of the Auburn CF at this lower design pressure is approximately 220,000 Mcf per day.
 The facility capacity could be increased again, if required, by either adding compression units or increasing the design suction pressure.